Reliance on automated content takedowns needs to be reconsidered: MediaNama’s take

 Why is this a problem?
 While the need to restrict information about COVID-19 to only governments, international organisations and verified publications is an exceptional, but understandable step to take, the case about HuffPost report on National Social Registry is far more disturbing.
 This is a report from a reputed digital news publication that is critical of the incumbent Indian government.
 The roughly 3,500-word piece had only 11 links within the story itself, not counting links on the HuffPost website that are a standard across all its pages.

 The marking of this article as spam suggests that articles about Aadhaar, surveillance in India, etc. had been taken down by human content moderators in the past, perhaps even from verified news publications which is why the HuffPost article got flagged.
 Taking Facebook’s statement that this was a bug in the anti-spam filter at face value, why did this happen with an article critical of the government that deals with surveillance?
-That is not to suggest that the Indian government is ordered it, but that there are human biases at play throughout this chain of moderation that have unintended consequences.
+That is not to suggest that the Indian government has ordered it, but that there are human biases at play throughout this chain of moderation that have unintended consequences.

 Over-reliance on algorithms, that are trained on biased data sets, governed by human biases (this is unavoidable), is something that needs to be reconsidered.
 Biases, both in the algorithms and of humans, can at best be mitigated.
 Then should algorithms be allowed to censor?
 The Intermediary Guidelines (Amendment) Rules 2018, which are currently under deliberation, insist that intermediaries must use automated mechanisms to “proactively” identify and remove unlawful content.
 There is no provision for review of such takedowns, or for content restoration in the Rules.